ziad-elnady/NUTREX/README.md

 - **Swift & SwiftUI**: Utilized for building a modern, responsive user interface with advanced view composition techniques, custom view modifiers, and dynamic layouts.
 - **Combine**: Used for handling asynchronous data streams and managing state efficiently.
+- **Core Data**: Employed for local data storage and management, allowing for seamless integration with the app’s data model.
 - **Firebase**: Employed for backend services including user authentication, real-time database, and analytics.
 - **Clear Architecture**: Followed to ensure maintainability and scalability of the app, including well-defined separation of concerns and modular design.
 - **State Management**: Leveraged Observables and SwiftUI’s state management solutions for a seamless and reactive user experience.